ava-labs/avalanche-docs/learn/platform-overview/staking.md

 {% page-ref page="../../build/tutorials/nodes-and-staking/setting-up-node-monitoring.md" %}

+#### Validating In Fuji

+Validating in Fuji requires just `1 AVAX`.
+So you can easily set up your validator node and learn more about validating.

 ## Delegators

 A delegator is a token holder, who wants to participate in staking, but chooses to trust an existing validating node through delegation.